 Image preparation

 This is probably the most important part of LoRA training on Kohya.
-It can not be emphasised enough that the quality of your images and your captioning will dramatically affect the quality of your LoRA.
+It can not be emphasized enough that the quality of your images and your captioning will dramatically affect the quality of your LoRA.

 We now need to caption each image so we can tell Stable Diffusion what is represented in the image so that it can easily re-create it.
 We will be using Blip Captioning to caption our images.